common-voice/common-voice/docs/SENTENCES.md

 Some methods don't go through automated cleanup/validation/rules, and they are not unified.
 Thus, there is a process to remove old data that might need to be discarded.

-If you notice sentences that need to be deleted, you can file a pull request that modifies the text file directly.
+If you notice sentences that need to be deleted, you can create a [migration](https://github.com/common-voice/common-voice/tree/main/server/src/lib/model/db/migrations) as a Pull Request.
 Alternatively you can also create an issue in this repository and we will take care of it.